Protecting yourself when using a garage

 8) If all that fails you can go to the Small Claims Court.

-Motor Codes is the government-backed, self-regulatory body for the motor industry.
+The Motor Ombudsman is the self-regulatory body for the motor industry.
 Its voluntary membership of thousands of garages is committed to maintaining high standards covering new cars, the administration of new car warranties and car service and repair.
 Search their database for members who sign up to a code of practice and if things do go wrong will partake in alternative alternative dispute resolution.